Americans fume as the pandemic scrambles New Year's Eve celebrations again

 Experiencing feelings of disappointment, anger and isolation

-People told NPR they tried to navigate Hannukah and Christmas with good cheer and a stiff upper lip.
+People told NPR they tried to navigate Hanukkah and Christmas with good cheer and a stiff upper lip.
 But many said the disappointments of New Year's Eve left them feeling angry and isolated.

 "We're afraid to have feelings about what's happening right now and that seems really unhealthy," Mandel said.
 "We're navigating this incredibly difficult experience and everybody is sitting at home quietly by themselves and I feel often that I would like to scream about it."